-4 Different Teeth Colors and Their Oral Health Implications
+4 Teeth Colors And What They Mean For My Oral Health

 1. Yellow Teeth

-Probably the most common teeth color, slightly yellow-tinted teeth indicate a strong and healthy tooth, as what Science Focus had found.
-Yellow is the natural color of the dentine underneath whereas the outer covering of the teeth called enamel has a natural hue of bluish-white.
-Since enamel has a translucent property, the slight shade of yellow underneath is revealed, resulting in an overall shade of light grey or light yellow in your teeth.
+Probably the most common tooth color in the world, slightly yellow-tinted teeth are just an indicator of strong, healthy teeth, as Science Focus has found.
+Even though you may want your teeth immaculately white, yellow is the natural color of the dentin underneath the outer covering of the teeth called enamel, which has a natural hue of blueish-white.
+Since enamel has a naturally translucent property, the slight shade of yellow becomes clearer and results in the yellow-tinted teeth that so many of us have.

-However, excessive discoloration in the teeth might suggest even deeper problems of disease and tooth decay.
-Darker shades of yellow in your teeth normally mean that you’re pearly whites have been exposed to heavy staining.
-There are a lot of factors that cause discoloration of the teeth and below are some.
+Excessively yellow teeth, however, might suggest even deeper problems of disease and tooth decay.
+Darker shades of yellow in your teeth normally mean that your pearly whites have been exposed to heavy staining.
+There are a lot of factors that cause discoloration of the teeth and below are some:

 Food and Beverages